GRAVITATION

 If \(R\) is the radius of the massive object,

-is deflected by the massive object and returns to infinity where its speed becomes zero.
+for \(K>K_{lim}=c\sqrt{RRs}\) the photon \(p\) does not impact the massive object: \(p\) enters at zero speed from infinity, is deflected by the massive object and returns to infinity where its speed cancels out.

 The total deflection is \(\pi\).

-See classical mechanics appendix A.4. for calculations.
+See classical mechanics appendix A.4 for calculations.

-Fig. 1 : plot of a parabolic trajectory of a photon according to classical mechanics with norm of angular momentum per unit mass \(=cR_s=\frac{2GM\odot}{c}\) and deflected by a Schwarzschild black hole
+Fig. 1 : plot of a parabolic trajectory of a photon according to classical mechanics with norm of angular momentum per unit of mass \(=cR_s=\frac{2GM\odot}{c}\) and deflected by a Schwarzschild’s black hole

 The mechanical energy of \(p\) is zero which results in zero speed at infinity.

-The eccentricity \(e\) is 1 and if \(\varphi_{em}\) is the emission phase angle and \(L_{em}\) the emission angle of \(p\) (angle with the tangent plane to the sphere of radius \(R_s\) at the point of emission), the photon trajectories deflected by a massive object in spherical symmetry follow according to classical mechanics a parabola with equation \(u(\varphi)=\frac{1+\cos(\varphi-\varphi_0)}{2R_s\cos^2L_{em}}\), pericentre \(r_{per}=R_s\cos^2L_{em}\)
+The eccentricity \(e\) is 1 and if \(\varphi_{em}\) is the emission phase angle and \(L_{em}\) the emission angle of \(p\) (angle with the tangent plane to the sphere of radius \(R_s\) at the point of emission), the photon trajectory deflected by a massive object in spherical symmetry follows according to classical mechanics a parabola with equation \(u(\varphi)=\frac{1+\cos(\varphi-\varphi_0)}{2R_s\cos^2L_{em}}\), pericentre \(r_{per}=R_s\cos^2L_{em}\)

 and axis of symmetry \(\varphi_0=\varphi_{em}+\arccos(2\cos^2L_{em}−1)\).

-See classical mechanics appendix A.4. for calculations.
+See classical mechanics appendix A.4 for calculations.

-Plot of the norm of the speed as a function of the phase angle of a photon according to classical mechanics with norm of angular momentum per unit mass = cRs = 2GM/c and deflected by a Schwarzschild black hole
+Plot of the norm of the speed as a function of the phase angle of a photon according to classical mechanics with norm of angular momentum per unit mass = cRs = 2GM/c and deflected by a Schwarzschild's black hole

-Fig. 2 : plot of the norm of the speed as a function of the phase angle of a photon according to classical mechanics with norm of angular momentum per unit mass \(=cR_s=\frac{2GM\odot}{c}\) and deflected by a Schwarzschild black hole
+Fig. 2 : plot of the norm of the speed as a function of the phase angle of a photon according to classical mechanics with norm of angular momentum per unit of mass \(=cR_s=\frac{2GM\odot}{c}\) and deflected by a Schwarzschild’s black hole

 Zero angular momentum – Radial trajectories

-The nullity of \(K=|r^2\frac{d\varphi}{dt}|\) results in \(r\) and/or \(\frac{d\varphi}{dt}\) = 0.
+The nullity of \(K=\left|r^2\frac{d\varphi}{dt}\right|\) results in \(r\) and/or \(\frac{d\varphi}{dt}=0\).

 The case \(r=0\) is the trivial case where \(p\) is located at the center of gravity \(O\) of the massive object and has no motion.